briandenicola/azure-automation-hybrid-worker/docs/setup.md

     * This is how to ensure that the Hybrid Workers are repaved once a week.
     * A Tag is set on the Azure Resource Group to track the expiration date of the Hybrid Workers.
 It defaults to 7 days.
     * A next time the `task runners` command is executed, it will create a new set of Hybrid Workers and destroy the old ones.
+    * Another job could be created to destroy the old workers based on the expiration tag.
     * The task command reads the Azure Automation Account URL from the output of the `task up` command.
 * The `task down` command will destroy the Azure Automation, Azure Virutal Machines, and the Azure Virtual Network.
 * The Hybrid Workers are Ubuntu Linux with PowerShell installed.
+* The SKU Type of the macines is Standard_B1s - which may be too small for production workloads.
+    * The variable `vm_sku` in the `runners/variables.tf` file can be changed to a larger size.
-* An SSH key is automatically generated, passed to the Hybrid Workers, and then removed from the Terraform state file to ensure that no human has interative access to the runners.
+* An SSH key is automatically generated, passed to the Hybrid Workers, and then removed from the terraform state file to ensure that no human has interative access to the runners.
 * The number of Hybrid Workers created is based on the VM_COUNT variable in the Taskfile.yaml which is passed to the `number_of_runners` variable in the `runners/variables.tf` file.
+* A simple PowerShell script (../infrastructure/runbook.tf) - which just prints out what machine executed the runbook - is added to the Azure Automation Account to test the Hybrid Workers.

 ## Prerequisite
 * A Linux machine or Windows Subsytem for Linux or Docker for Windows